Breast Augmentation Sydney

 Immediately after your surgery you may feel a little drowsy and feel some chest discomfort but you will not have agonising pain.
 This discomfort can be relieved with the pain-relieving medications your Surgeon will have already prescribed for you.
 Most patients find that they don’t need pain-relievers after the first 4-5 days although it is not uncommon to feel an occasional ‘twinge’ over the ensuing months on some movements or if you over-exert yourself physically.

 Most patients in sedentary occupations find they can return to work after 10-14 days.
 However, you may need 2-3 weeks off work if your job is more physically demanding.
-Our Surgeon can provide you with a Medical Certificate if you need more time off or you initially need light duties.
+Our Surgeon can provide you with a Medical Certificate if you need more time off or you need light duties initially.

 Asian Breast Augmentations – Special Considerations are Necessary